-The Call and Event table contain some of our enriched data, e.g. the decoded name of the contract method (in method and event columns respectively).
-To enrich the data, we use the tables Contract and Token to match the hashes etc. As you can see, we are only able to make the data human-readable if we have the contract ABI.
+The Call and Event table contains some of our enriched data, e.g. the decoded name of the contract method (in method and event columns respectively).
+To enrich the data, we use the tables Contract and Token to match the hashes, etc. As you can see, we are only able to make the data human-readable if we have the contract ABI.

 If you are interested in monitoring your own (non-public) contract – contact us and we can integrate your ABI very easily so that you can interpret the data for your business case more easily.